DuolaD/HoYoShade/Readme.md

 ## 〢 How to install?

 Old:
-Download this mod on [GitHub release page.](https://gitee.com/DuolaD/HoYoShade/releases) or [Gitee release page.](https://github.com/DuolaD/HoYoShade/releases).
+Download this mod on [release page.](https://gitee.com/DuolaD/HoYoShade/releases)
 unzip it.
 Follow the tutorial in the zip.